-ONLINE CRIMINAL/TRAFFIC PAYMENT WEBSITE
+ONLINE CRIMINAL/TRAFFIC PAYMENT WEBSITE AND PHONE SYSTEM

 We apologize for the inconvenience.

 The Superior Court has criminal jurisdiction over misdemeanors, preliminary felony hearings and felony trials.
 In all criminal cases, the defendant is presumed to be innocent.
 The prosecutor must prove each element of the crime beyond a reasonable doubt.

 Correspondence with the Court regarding your case